noomorph/vimium/CONTRIBUTING.md

 Please include the following when reporting an issue:

  1. Chrome and OS Version: `chrome://version`
- 1. Vimium Version: `chrome://extensions`
+ 1. VIMtage for Opera Version: `chrome://extensions`

 ## Installing From Source

-Vimium is written in Coffeescript, which compiles to Javascript.
-To install Vimium from source:
+VIMtage for Opera is written in Coffeescript, which compiles to Javascript.
+To install VIMtage for Opera from source:

  1. Install [Coffeescript](http://coffeescript.org/#installation).
  1. Run `cake build` from within your vimium directory.
 Any coffeescript files you change will now be automatically compiled to Javascript.
  1. Navigate to `chrome://extensions`
  1. Toggle into Developer Mode
  1. Click on "Load Unpacked Extension..."
- 1. Select the Vimium directory.
+ 1. Select the VIMtage for Opera directory.

 ## Tests